What Are The Characteristics Of An Introverted Personality

 You Work Better With Other Independent People

 This occurs once the group is given a spark, an idea that’s provided by the leader.
-If they’re incapable of providing this guidance, then what’s needed is an extroverted leader.
+If they’re incapable of providing this guidance, then what’s needed is someone who’s more extroverted.

 You Stay In The Background In Group Settings